The Most Haunted Hotels in Each State

-TripAdvisor calls this inn one of the most haunted places in America.
-Admiral Fell Inn is Known more for its location than its ghosts, the hotel has served the dark arts community in the past, and the grounds are haunted by various ghostly phenomena.
-Still, guests do report hearing noises in the hallways at night.
+Many know this Inn as one of the most haunted places in America.
+The haunted Admiral Fell Inn is notorious for its ghosts as the hotel has served the dark arts community in the past.
+The grounds are haunted by various ghostly spirits and strange phenomena.
+Guests report hearing noises in the hallways at night and more.

 Massachusetts: Omni Parker House

 If you want to experience the paranormal, go to the third floor of this hotel.
 Charlotte Cushman was a stage actress who played both male and female roles.
 She died in her room on the third floor, and the elevator is often witnessed moving by itself to the floor when no one has pushed any of the buttons.